How to Reply to University Offers

 2. Speak to Current Students or Alumni

-Look for student reviews online or reach out to people who’ve studied at the universities you’re considering.
-Their insights can help you understand what it’s like to study there.
+Look for student reviews online or reach out to people who've studied at the universities you're considering.

 3. Trust Your Gut